koka-koala/koka-koala/README.md

 ### Hi there 👋

 I am a data science enthusiasm with knowledge of automotive and manufacturing processes.
-I may have no experience in working in the field but by no means I am less passionate about the subject 🚀 🚀 🚀
+I may have not much experience in working in the field but by no means I am less passionate about the subject 🚀 🚀 🚀

 🌱 I’m currently learning to improve my skill on machine learning model at Kaggle

 <!--
 **koka-koala/koka-koala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.